Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Robust Trajectory Optimization

 where $C_k = [A_k^\top, -1]^\top \in\mathbb{R}^{3 \times 1}, d_k = [b_k^\top, 0]^\top \in\mathbb{R}^{3\times 1}, E_k = [-A_k^\top, -1]^\top \in\mathbb{R}^{3 \times 1}$. $w_{k, +, j}$ is Lagrange multiplier associated with $(C_k\epsilon_{k, +} \leq d_k)_j$, where $(C_k\epsilon_{k, +} \leq d_k)_j$ represents the $j$-th inequality constraints in $C_k\epsilon_{k, +} \leq d_k$. $w_{k, -, j}$ is Lagrange multiplier associated with $(E_k\epsilon_{k, -} \leq d_k)_j$.
 Using the KKT condition and epigraph trick, we eventually obtain a single-level large-scale nonlinear programming problem with complementarity constraints:

 where $\alpha$ is a weighting scalar.
-Note that we derive \eq{kkt_convertion} for the case with a uncertain mass parameter but this formulation can be easily converted to the case where uncertainty exists in CoM location by replacing $A_k, b_k$ in \eq{equation_sm_1} with \eq{fna_fnb_r}.
-Therefore, by solving tractable \eq{kkt_convertion}, we can efficiently generate robust trajectories that are robust against uncertain mass and CoM location parameters.
+Note that we derive \eq{kkt_convertion} for the case with an uncertain mass parameter but this formulation can be easily converted to the case where uncertainty exists in CoM location by replacing $A_k, b_k$ in \eq{equation_sm_1} with \eq{fna_fnb_r}.
+Similarly, we can consider uncertainty in finger contact location by replacing $A_k, b_k$ in \eq{equation_sm_1} with \eq{force_eq_location_finger_margin}.
+Therefore, by solving tractable \eq{kkt_convertion}, we can efficiently generate robust trajectories that are robust against uncertain mass, CoM location, and contact location parameters.

-\textit{Remark 1}: If we consider the case where uncertainty exists in both mass and CoM location simultaneously, we would have a nonlinear coupling term $(C_x+r)(mg + \epsilon)$ in static equilibrium of moment.
+\textit{Remark 2}: If we consider the case where uncertainty exists in both mass and CoM location simultaneously, we would have a nonlinear coupling term $(C_x+r)(mg + \epsilon)$ in quasi-static equilibrium of moment.
 This makes the lower-level optimization non-convex optimization, making it extremely challenging to solve during bilevel optimization.
+Once the lower-level optimization becomes a non-convex optimization problem, there is no guarantee that the lower-level optimization finds globally optimal solutions, resulting in finding a very sub-optimal controller.
+Similarly, all of the constraints (e.g., considering sticking-slipping contact at point contact $A$ and $B$ requires complementarity constraints) which results in non-convex constraints cannot be handled in our CIBO.